commtech/fscc-windows/README.md

 of your data.
 This is not erroneous data bit and will be outside of your normal data frame and will not be confused as valid data.

+##### How long after CTS until the data is transmitted?
+Transmission happens within a fixed time frame after CTS of around 1 - 1.5 clock cycles.

 ##### How do I get past the 'Windows Logo testing' check?